DevyManish/AI-based-ATS/README.md

 ## Scope 🌍
 1. Provides detailed analysis and structured feedback on resumes.
-2. Offers keyword optimization suggestions to improve ATS compatibility.
+2. Offers keyword optimization suggestions to improve ATS compatibility.(Under Development)
-3. Allows users to upload multiple resumes for comparative analysis.
+3. Allows HRs to upload multiple resumes for comparative analysis.
 4. Generates visual insights like charts to represent candidates' relevance to job listings.
 5. Can be utilized by educational institutions to guide students in resume building.